Nissan flips the switch on electric reboot in China

 One of the sources said a new focus on "China-specific" cars designed to appeal to local tastes underpinned Nissan's more decisive turn towards electrified models.
 That should mean bolder grilles, sharp-looking headlamps and tail lights as well as richer, softer and more sumptuous vehicle interiors.

-Many local brands are now producing better-quality cars and that's putting pressure on Nissan's mainstream cars, as well as vehicles produced by other global automakers.
+Many local brands are now producing better-quality cars and that is putting pressure on Nissan's mainstream cars, as well as vehicles produced by other global automakers.

 The most critical part of Nissan's China-specific strategy, however, is to make cars with more parts and technologies procured within the country to slash costs.

-After posting its first loss in 11 years, Nissan is scrambling to slash its production capacity and models by about a fifth and to cut fixed costs by 300 billion yen (US$2.9 billion) over three years.
+After posting its first loss in 11 years, Nissan is scrambling to slash its production capacity and models by about a fifth and to cut fixed costs by ¥300 billion (US$2.9 billion) over three years.

-Nissan expects to post a record operating loss of 340 billion yen in the year ending March 31.
+Nissan expects to post a record operating loss of ¥340 billion in the year ending Mar 31.

-Two of the sources said there wasn't necessarily a cost-cutting target for the China initiative.
+Two of the sources said there was not necessarily a cost-cutting target for the China initiative.

 However, Nissan is worried about the potential hit to profitability from increasingly stringent emissions and fuel-economy rules, as well as a likely rise in the cost of materials such as steel, other metals and semiconductors, they said.